cnpap/vtzac/docs/guide/streaming-usage.md

-# Streaming Response
+# Streaming

-This guide explains how to consume generic streaming responses in vtzac (including SSE) and clarifies callback signatures and usage patterns. vtzac is not SSE-specific — SSE is one streaming protocol.
-We provide two consumers: `consumeEventStream` for SSE (`text/event-stream`), and `consumeTextStream` for raw text byte streams (non-SSE).
-In AI scenarios, each chunk can be JSON; `consumeEventStream` exposes `onDataMessage` to parse each JSON chunk, while `consumeTextStream` does not include `onDataMessage`.
+This guide shows how to consume generic streaming in vtzac (including SSE) and explains the callback signatures and usage. vtzac does not limit you to SSE; SSE is just one protocol/format for streaming.
+We provide two consumer functions: `consumeEventStream` for SSE (`text/event-stream`), and `consumeTextStream` for raw text byte streams (non‑SSE).
+In AI scenarios, each chunk can be JSON text; `consumeEventStream` offers `onDataMessage` to parse each JSON chunk, while `consumeTextStream` does not include that option.

-> Important notes:
+> Recommendations:
 >
-> - Choose one callback based on your stream format:
+> - Choose a callback based on the stream format:
->   - Plain text streams: use `onMessage(data: string)`.
+>   - Plain text stream: use `onMessage(data: string)`.
->   - JSON text streams: use `onDataMessage(parsed: Record<string, string>)`.
+>   - JSON text stream: use `onDataMessage(parsed: Record<string,string>)`.
-> - In AI integrations, providers often stream JSON deltas (progress/events) per chunk; prefer `onDataMessage` so you can read fields like `delta`/`text`/`content` and reflect state changes.
+> - For AI integrations, many providers stream JSON fragments (progress/events).
+Prefer `onDataMessage` and read deltas from fields like `delta`/`text`/`content` to reflect state changes.
-> - Supplying both is optional: when `onDataMessage` exists and the data is valid JSON, both will be called — `onMessage` receives the raw string, `onDataMessage` receives the parsed object.
+> - Providing both callbacks is optional: when `onDataMessage` exists and the data can be parsed as JSON, both callbacks fire — `onMessage` receives the raw string and `onDataMessage` receives the parsed object.
-> - `onDataMessage` only fires when provided and JSON parsing succeeds; otherwise it is ignored.
+> - `onDataMessage` is only invoked when you provide the callback and JSON parsing succeeds; otherwise it is ignored.
-> - With `consumeTextStream`, `onDataMessage` is not available; only `onMessage` is supported.
+> - When using `consumeTextStream`, `onDataMessage` is not supported; only `onMessage` handles raw text.

 ## Configuration Example

-Connect to your backend via controller methods to achieve type-safe SSE streaming:
+Connect to your backend through “controller methods” to enable type‑safe SSE streaming:

 ```ts
 import { consumeEventStream, consumeTextStream, _http } from 'vtzac';